 The holidays can be hard, especially if there is a child, or anyone really, missing from the picture, so here is your bill of rights for a healthy holiday season.
-I cannot take credit for creating these "rights," it was done for my work newsletter, so I have altered a few to fit my blog.
+Use these rights to put together a plan of how you will face this difficult time of year for the grieving.
+I cannot take credit for creating these "rights," it was done for my work newsletter, so I have altered a few to fit the needs of those grieving the loss of their babes through miscarriage or stillbirth.

 1) you have the right to take care of yourself: to eat right, exercise regularly, and get enough rest.